esc to close

 Regulatory Use and Constraints

-• DFS (Dynamic Frequency Selection) is mandatory in U-NII-2A and U-NII-2C to protect weather and military radar systems.
+• DFS (Dynamic Frequency Selection) is mandatory in U-NII-2A and U-NII-2C to protect weather radar and military radar systems.

 • Transmit power and antenna gain limits vary by band and device class (e.g., low-power indoor, standard power).